keeper013/CrossCutterN/README.md

 In "Targets" section, for each entry of the dictionary structure:

 * Key is the absolute or relevant path of the assembly that will be weaved to the configuration file.
 Value of the entry is the settings for weaving that assembly.
 * Output is the absolute or relevant path of the weaved assembly to be output as.
-This configuration item is optional.
-If not specified, **_CrossCutterN_** will output the weaved assembly as the input assembly, meaning overwrite the original input assembly with weaved result.
+This configuration item is mandatory.
+It can be set to be the same file as the input assembly, then **_CrossCutterN_** will output the weaved assembly as the input assembly, meaning overwrite the original input assembly with weaved result.
 * includeSymble meaning whether to output the symbol file (simply meaning the pdb file), if this configuration value is set to true, user should make sure that the pdb file for the weaved assembly is available in the same folder as the assembly, then pdb file for the weaved assembly will be output together with the weaved assembly.
 This configuration item is optional, if not specified, the value is defaulted to false.
 * StrongNameKeyFile is the absolute or relevant path of strong name key file used to give the weaved assembly a strong name.
 This configuration item is optional.
 If not specified, the output assembly will not be strong named.